Step-by-Step rpact Tutorial

 Assuming the second look in our earlier example occurred as originally planned, but the last look occurred at 206 participants instead of 198 we can compute an updated \(\alpha\)-level for the last look.
 Given the current total sample size, we need to recompute the \(\alpha\)-levels for the earlier looks, which now occurred at 72/206 = 0.369, 132/206 = 0.641, and for the last look at 206/206 = 1.

-Because the first and second look occurred with the adjusted \(\alpha\)-levels we computed after the first adjustment (\(\alpha\)-levels of 0.0253 and 0.0204) we can look at the “Cumulative alpha spent” row and see how much of our Type I error rate we spent so far (0.0253 and 0.382).
+Because the first and second look occurred with the adjusted \(\alpha\)-levels we computed after the first adjustment (\(\alpha\)-levels of 0.0253 and 0.0204) we can look at the “Cumulative alpha spent” row and see how much of our Type I error rate we spent so far (0.0253 and 0.0382).
 We also know we want to spend the remainder of our Type I error rate at the last look, for a total of 0.05.

-Our actual \(\alpha\)-spending function is no longer captures by the Pocock spending function after collecting more data than planned, but instead, we have a user defined spending function.
+Our actual \(\alpha\)-spending function is no longer captured by the Pocock spending function after collecting more data than planned, but instead, we have a user defined spending function.
 We can enter both the updated information rates and the final \(\alpha\)-spending function directly in the Shiny app by selecting the “User defined alpha spending (asUser)” option as “Type of design”:

 Screenshot of a user defined alpha spending function.

 The output shows the computed \(\alpha\)-level for this final look is 0.0210 instead of 0.0216.
 The difference is very small in this specific case, but might be larger depending on the situation.
-This example shows the flexibility of group designs when \(\alpha\)-spending functions are used.
+This example shows the flexibility of group sequential designs when \(\alpha\)-spending functions are used.
 We can also perform these calculations in R directly:

 design <- getDesignGroupSequential(